 Bonnie Engstrom is a cradle Catholic and stay-at-home mom.
 She married her dashing husband in 2006 and they now have five children: one in Heaven and four more wandering around their house, probably eating pretzels found under the couch.
 Bonnie lives in central Illinois and gets excited about baking, music, film adaptations of Jane Austen books, and the Chicago Bears.
 She was a cofounder of The Behold Conference and she blogs at A Knotted Life.

 Brianna Heldt is a mother to seven, recent convert to the Catholic faith, and writer who blogs at Just Showing Up.
 In addition to her three biological daughters, she and her husband are also parents to four adopted children from Ethiopia, including two daughters with Down syndrome.
 When Brianna is not busy blogging or homeschooling, she enjoys spending time with family and friends, reading good books, thrifting, and advocating for orhpaned children with medical needs.
 She lives with her husband and kids in Denver, and is eagerly anticipating the birth of her eighth child, due in February.

-Chelsea Zimmerman loves Jesus and University of Florida football.
-She is the Editor-in-chief for Catholic Lane and often writes about life issues and Catholic spirituality.
-She has been featured on EWTN's Life on the Rock.
+Chelsea Zimmerman editor-in-chief for Catholic Lane and a managing editor for Ignitum Today and Catholic Stand.
+She often writes about life issues and Catholic spirituality and has been featured on EWTN's Life on the Rock.
+Last year she started the pro-life video series BioTalk.
 Her website is Reflections of a Paralytic.

 Colin Gormley is a 30 something Catholic who is married.
 By day he is a contract worker for the state of Texas.
 By night, or whenever he’s trapped with his wife in her biology lab, he blogs about the Catholic faith from an apologetics perspective.
 He often strays into politics given the current debates in the country, but he tries to see all issues with the eyes of the Church.
 His website is Signs and Shadows.